31 Best Books by Jewish Writers and Authors

 What a ride!
 Jean Hanff Korelitz’s thriller is quite something.
 It’s one I just adored even if I did figure the big twist out early on.
 It’s the journey with this book.

-The Black Widow (Gabriel Allon Series #16) by Daniel Silva
+The Kill Artist (Gabriel Allon #1) by Daniel Silva

 Love Thrillers?
 We created The Ultimate List of Best Thriller Books carefully divided by sub-genre.
 These will definitely keep you on your toes.